Rent safe and private dog parks hosted by locals

 How to Teach a Dog to Shake Paws thumbnail

-Here’s everything you need to know about teaching your dog to offer their paw on cue, including why it’s a great trick, what you need in order to train it, a step-by-step process to follow, and some troubleshooting help at the end.
+Here’s everything you need to know about teaching your dog to offer their paw on cue:

 Why teach your dog to shake?

-“Shake” or “give paw” is a classic dog trick, often one of the first fun behaviors new pet parents teach their pups.
-It’s a crowd pleaser for both adults and kids — and it can even help your dog become more comfortable with having their feet handled, since paws are often a sensitive part of their body they don’t naturally enjoy being grabbed.
+“Shake” or “give paw” is a classic dog trick.
+It's often one of the first fun behaviors new pet parents teach.
+Shake is a crowd pleaser for both adults and kids—and it can even help your dog become more comfortable having their feet handled!
+(Paws are often a sensitive part of a canine's body.)

-• There is usually less pressure (on both dog and owner) in trick training sessions compared with behavior modification or obedience training.
-This makes it a great opportunity to bond with your dog and simply have fun!
+• There is usually less pressure (on both dog and owner) in trick training sessions compared with behavior modification or standard obedience training.
+This makes it a great opportunity to bond with your dog.
+Have fun together!

-• That said, trick training concepts still translate well into other areas of life with your companion.
-Spending time learning cool things together teaches your dog to pay attention to you and work with you as a team — even if the behaviors themselves don’t seem that “necessary” for your day-to-day routines.
+• Trick training concepts translate well into other areas of life with your companion.
+Spending time learning cool things together teaches your dog to pay attention to you.
+You get to practice working as a team—even if the behaviors themselves don’t seem that “necessary” for your day-to-day routines.

 • Trick training can be a great enrichment activity.
 Your dog needs mental stimulation along with physical exercise!
 You can learn more about canine enrichment in our comprehensive guide here.

 • If you get really into it, you can earn trick dog titles for your dog through organizations like the American Kennel Club or Do More With Your Dog.
-This isn’t a requirement but can be extra motivation (and provide a sense of accomplishment).
+This isn’t a requirement—but the incentive of real certificates can provide extra motivation (and a nice sense of accomplishment).

-• Training shake as a fun trick can help your dog develop a positive association with their feet being picked up and held.
-This can come in handy for a range of grooming tasks, like filing or trimming their nails, applying paw balm or wax, and removing splinters or other debris that might get stuck on your adventures.
+• Training your dog to offer their paw as a fun trick can help them form a positive association with their feet being picked up and held.
+This comfort can come in handy for a range of grooming tasks: filing or trimming their nails, applying paw balm or wax, removing splinters or other debris that might get stuck on your adventures, wiping their feet before letting them back inside your home, and more.

 • Some dogs are more comfortable performing a trick for someone they’ve just met than being smothered with physical affection.
-Shake can be a simple, low key behavior to give both your dog and new friends a good experience right off the bat.
-Always know your individual dog, though.
-If your pup is shy or scared of strangers, it’s not advisable to use trick training like this to overcome a big fear fear (it would be too close for many dog’s comfort).
-Working with a private trainer to slowly and safely build new positive associations is the best idea.
+Shake can be a simple, low-key behavior to give both your dog and new friends a good experience right off the bat!
+(Important note: Always listen to your individual dog.
+If your pup is deeply scared of strangers, we don't recommend using trick training like this to overcome that big fear.
+Shake can be too much for a shy dog's comfort.
+Instead, work with a private trainer to slowly and safely build new positive associations before jumping into new friendships.)

 What you need to teach your dog to shake their paw